Stocks fell on Monday, led by industrials and technology as investors stayed on their heels after last week's payrolls figure discouraged buyers.

 I don't think we can underestimate the disappointment from that payroll report on Friday, said Scott Marcouiller, senior equity market strategist at Wells Fargo Advisors in St. Louis.

 It was a kick in the stomach.
 It took the wind out of things.

 Large manufacturers' shares ranked as the biggest drags on the Dow, with United Technologies Corp down 2.9 percent at $63.22, and Caterpillar Inc fell 3.3 percent to $55.83.

 Apple finished down at $251.03 after the company unveiled the newest iPhone model.
 Analysts said the expected announcement was already priced into the stock.

-Google Inc was off 2.7 percent at $485.52 after Connecticut's attorney general sent a letter to the dominant U.S. search engine company asking if it had collected data from personal and business wireless networks without the owners' permission.
+Google Inc lost 2.7 percent to $485.52 after Connecticut's attorney general sent a letter to the dominant U.S. search engine company asking if it had collected data from personal and business wireless networks without the owners' permission.

 Bank of America Corp fell 3.4 percent to $14.83 after the company's Countrywide Financial Corp unit agreed to pay $108 million to settle U.S. government charges of misleading and overcharging consumers.

 Shares of Goldman Sachs Group Inc tumbled 2.6 percent to $138.68 following news that a government commission investigating the 2008 financial crisis has issued a subpoena to the company after the bank flooded the panel with billions of pages of digitized records.

 Decliners outnumbered advancers on the New York Stock Exchange by a ratio of 11 to 4, while on the Nasdaq, about five stocks fell for every one that rose.